briandonaghey21/QR-code-1660/README.md

  - attendee name

 Google Services used:
- - Cloud run/ app engine to run the app
+ - Cloud run where the application is deployed
  - Google cloud functions to generate qr code image from url
  - Firestore as database
  - Google cloud storage for qr code images (optional)
- - Some service to automate deployment of web app, so pushing code to GitHub will deploy the updated application automatically (Google cloud build)
+ - Google Cloud Build to automate deployment of web app, so pushing code to GitHub will deploy the updated application automatically to Cloud Run